 Give Kids A Smile® (GKAS)

 Give Kids A Smile® has become the world’s largest oral health charitable program and an ADA access-to-care endeavor designed to encourage parents, health professionals and policymakers to address the year-round need for oral health care for all children.
 Each year, dental professionals and volunteers provide free educational, preventive and restorative dental services to children from underserved families across the nation.
+In 2018, the Ohio State University hosted the national Give Kids A Smile kickoff.

 Give Kids A Smile is a component of the ADA's national community-based access campaign Action for Dental Health: Dentists Making a Difference.
 Action for Dental Health aims to reduce the numbers of adults and children with untreated dental disease through oral health